Bill Brew

 William George Brew (17 October 1918 – 11 July 1941) was a rugby league footballer in the Australian competition the New South Wales Rugby League in the years 1940 and 1941.

 Playing career

-A promising young centre.
-William Brew, or Bill as he was known, Played for the Eastern Suburbs club.
-A try scorer in the Easts’ premiership winning side that defeated Canterbury Bankstown, in 1940.
+Brew played for the Eastern Suburbs club.
+A try scorer in the Easts' premiership winning side that defeated Canterbury Bankstown, in 1940.
 Brew made his 1st grade debut in the previous weeks semi-final against St George, when he was brought into the side as a replacement for the injured Dave Brown.

 Death

-The young centre's death came less than a year later.
-He died in Prince Henry Hospital, Sydney after contracting meningitis, following a match against an ‘invitational’ army side.
-He was buried at Botany Catholic Cemetery on 12 Jul 1941.
+On 11 July 1941, Brew died in Prince Henry Hospital, Sydney after contracting meningitis, following a match against an ‘invitational’ army side.
+He was buried at Botany Catholic Cemetery on 12 July 1941.